How Did Warren Buffett Make His First Million?

-Warren Buffett was born August 30, 1930 in Omaha, NE.
-He is considered one of the most successful investors in the world and has a net worth of over $100B as of April 2021.
+Buffett was born on August 30, 1930, in Omaha, NE.
+He is considered one of the most successful investors in the world and has a net worth of over $116B as of 2023.

-In 1954 at age 24, one of his first jobs was working at Benjamin Graham’s investment partnership for a salary of $12,000/year USD ($120,000/year in 2021 dollars).
+In 1954 at age 24, one of his first jobs was working at Benjamin Graham’s investment partnership for a salary of $12,000/year USD ($136,000/year in 2023 dollars).
 Graham was one of Buffett’s professors at Columbia Business School.

-In 1956 Graham retired and closed his partnership and Warren established Buffett Partnership Ltd which was essentially a wealth management firm.
-Unlike today where most wealth management firms charge approximately 1% – 2% AUM (Assets Under Management), Warren charged 0% AUM but took 25% of any commissions beyond 6% cumulative return.
+In 1956.
+Graham retired and closed his partnership, and Buffett established Buffett Partnership Ltd, which was essentially a wealth management firm.
+Unlike today where most wealth management firms charge approximately 1% – 2% AUM (Assets Under Management), Buffett charged 0% AUM but took 25% of any commissions beyond 6% cumulative return.
 The firm’s average returns from 1957 through 1968 were 31.6% with no negative years.
-His strategy, as learned from Benjamin Graham, was to buy a small portfolio of On Sale stocks.
-Benjamin Graham has recommended owning between 10 and 30 stocks whereas Warren Buffett has recommended owning even less.
-The key to finding great businesses is to calculate the sticker price (intrinsic value) of a stock and make sure you buy that stock for 50% off (Margin of Safety of 50%).
+His strategy, as learned from Benjamin Graham, was to buy a small portfolio of On Sale businesses.
+Benjamin Graham has recommended owning between 10 and 30 stocks, whereas Buffett Buffett has recommended owning even fewer stocks.
+The key to finding great businesses is to calculate the Fair Value (intrinsic value) of a stock and make sure you buy that stock for 50% off or in other words, a 50% Margin of Safety.
 Essentially it’s like buying $10 bills for $5.

-In 1959, at age 29, he met future business partner Charlie Munger.
+In 1959, at age 29, he met his future business partner Charlie Munger.

-In 1962 at age 32, he made his first million.
-His net worth exceeded $1 million dollars ($9M in 2021 dollars) due to the commissions from Buffett Partnership Ltd.
+In 1962 at age 32, his net worth exceeded $1 million dollars ($11M in 2023 dollars) due to the commissions from Buffett Partnership Ltd.

-As we all know, his momentum of wealth building had just began.
+As we all know, his momentum of wealth-building had just begun.

-In 1962, he began buying shares of Berkshire Hathaway which at the time was a textile manufacturing company founded in 1839.
+In 1962, he began buying shares of Berkshire Hathaway, which at the time was a textile (fabric) manufacturing company founded in 1839.

-In 1964 Berkshire Hathaway’s stocks were dropping due the textile industry decline.
-Buffett had the opportunity to take majority control of Berkshire Hathaway and he did.
+In 1964 Berkshire Hathaway’s stocks were dropping due to the textile industry decline.
+Buffett had the opportunity to take majority control of Berkshire Hathaway, and he did.

 In 1969, at age 39, Buffett closed down Buffet Partnership Ltd because he admitted to his investors that he’s run out of good ideas to beat market returns.
 He decided to focus his attention on building the share price of one stock on his own, Berkshire Hathaway.

-In 2010, Buffett claimed that purchasing Berkshire Hathaway was the biggest investment mistake he had ever made, and claimed that it had denied him compounded investment returns of about $200 billion over the subsequent 45 years.
-Read more details on wikipedia.
+In 2010, Buffett claimed that purchasing Berkshire Hathaway was the biggest investment mistake he had ever made and claimed that it had denied him compounded investment returns of about $200 billion over the subsequent 45 years.
 Buffett claimed that had he invested that money only in insurance businesses instead of buying out Berkshire Hathaway, those investments would have paid off several hundredfold.

-Overall, Berkshire Hathaway may be diversified today but the key to building wealth is to buy On Sale businesses in a focused portfolio.
+Overall, Berkshire Hathaway may be diversified today, but the key to building wealth is to buy On Sale businesses in a focused portfolio of 10 – 15 stocks.